tilt-dev/tilt.build/src/frontend_eng.md

 - Experience with Go
   <br>(Without at least some Go experience or a willingness to learn, you might have a hard time prototyping new features.)

+- Has supported an early stage product.
+  <br>(This is a new category of tool.
+There's necessary uncertainty about
+  what we're building.
+There will be experiments we throw out.
+We know this can be overly demoralizing for engineers that are too junior.)

 {% include job_outro.md %}